csmailis/NPYViewer/README.md

 * Copy/Paste Rows & Columns
 * Save as .mat file
 * Data search and filtering
-* Support for loading NPY files with custom datatypes
 * Modify content datatypes
 * Handle data with more than 2 dimensions
 * Visualize adjacency matrices as graphs